jdlib/JDBX/UserGuide.md

      // will throw an exception if the result contains no rows qr.row().required().col().getString()

-You may also want detect the case when the result contains more than one row, using `QueryResult.row().unique()`:
+You may also want to detect the case when the result contains more than one row, using `QueryResult.row().unique()`:

      // will throw an exception if the result contains more than one row qr.row().unique().col().getString()